Data Mining Tutorial: What is | Process | Techniques & Examples

 This data mining technique helps to discover or identify similar patterns or trends in transaction data for certain period.

-Prediction has used a combination of the other data mining techniques like trends, sequential patterns, clustering, classification, etc. It analyzes past events or instances in a right sequence for predicting a future event.
+Prediction has used a combination of the other techniques of data mining like trends, sequential patterns, clustering, classification, etc. It analyzes past events or instances in a right sequence for predicting a future event.

 - Skilled Experts are needed to formulate the data mining queries.